Ricky Archer, CEO

 Time with the Northern Land Council (8 years) and now with NAILSMA (since 2009) has provided Glenn the vehicle and opportunity to do practical work for Aboriginal people in the Northern Territory and across the North.

 Erica McCreedy is a Senior Project Coordinator for Education.
 Erica joined NAILSMA in February 2011 as an I-Tracker Project Officer, providing on-ground and workshop training and technical support to Indigenous rangers and ranger coordinators with a particular focus on terrestrial management issues.

-Erica is the Project Coordinator for NAILSMA's Higher Education Participation and Partnerships Program which focuses on working alongside local community leaders to run projects that reinforce local and traditional knowledge (linguistic, cultural, site specific) and build confidence for engaging effectively in mainstream education and training, specifically focused on natural and cultural resource management on land and sea country.
+Erica is ta Senior Project Coordinator overseeing NAILSMA's work in Education and Training which focuses on working alongside local community leaders to run projects that reinforce local and traditional knowledge (linguistic, cultural, site specific) and build confidence for engaging effectively in mainstream education and training, specifically focused on natural and cultural resource management on land and sea country.

 She completed a Postgraduate Diploma in Indigenous Knowledge Systems at Charles Darwin University and holds a Bachelor of Arts in Indigenous Studies and Media Communications from Southern Cross University.
-She is currently enrolled in a Master's degree in Tropical Environmental Management at Charles Darwin University.
 Prior to working at NAILSMA, she has worked as an Environmental and GIS Manager for a private Land Management Company, specialising in Fire and Weed Management.

 Erica is of Maori heritage from Ngati Raukawa and Ngati Porou tribes.